 You must declare certain food, plant material and animal products to a Department of Agriculture officer.
 If you have items you don't wish to declare, you can dispose of them in bins in the airport terminal.

 In many cases the goods you declare will be returned to you after inspection.
 Some items may require treatment to make them safe.
 Items that are prohibited because of the risk of pests and disease will be seized and destroyed.

-Australian Customs and Border Protection Service requirements
+Department of Immigration and Border Protection requirements

 - Firearms, weapons and ammunition

 - Performance and image enhancing drugs

 - Medicines including prescription medications, alternative and herbal medicines, vitamins and mineral preparation formulas

 - Currency - AUD $10,000 or more in Australian currency or foreign equivalent

 - Protected wildlife such as coral, orchids, caviar, ivory and hunting trophies